“My sculptures are gravity-defying, organic forms that combine industrial and transparent materials to imagine monuments

 Definition:

 These works are created through intuitive, ritual-based processes in which painting becomes an act of protection, resistance, and transformation.
 The body is central: gestures are instinctive, layered, and often repetitive, allowing the surface to absorb tension rather than resolve it.
+Where BUY OR BURN confronts what is allowed to disappear, these paintings insist on what must be made and held — creation as a deliberate counter-force to destruction, whether personal, social, or systemic.

 Conceptual Core: